samikhawja/day_planner/README.md

 <!-- USAGE EXAMPLES -->
 ## Code Snippet

 While coding this generator, this piece of code / function proved to be the hardest to figure out.
 I had to create a function that would display the question then display the next question after the right answer was selected.
 I had to use event listeners, text content and many more just to display a question!
-This part of the javascript wasn't easy but it was fun because of the challenge.
+This part of the javascript wasn't easy but it was fun because of the challenge!
 ```
 function displayQuestion() {
 		currentQuestionElement.textContent = currentQuestionIndex + 1;